• Free shipping on all orders

 By Nicole Cosgrove

 Owning a dog unfortunately means dealing with fleas.
-And it’s important to note that flea treatments come in different shapes and forms.
+Flea treatments come in different shapes and forms.
+Many Australians also have to take tick control into account with the deadly paralysis tick on the east coast and E. canis being spread by brown dog ticks elsewhere.
+This list will help you determine which treatments are best for your circumstances.
 With these reviews, we’re going to cover a range of treatments available now in Australia to help you get an understanding of how they work and other common dog pest issues that they may help eradicate.

 Rating Image Product Details